CYX22222003/ProjectKorolev/README.md

 - As a Mental Health Practitioner, I want to upload session documentation and get AI-generated summaries to quickly review key insights from the sessions.
 - As a Mental Health Practitioner, I want to review a patient's progress over time to make informed decisions about their treatment plan.
 - As a Mental Health Practitioner, I want to review a patient's history and recent sessions before an appointment to prepare effectively.
 - As a Mental Health Practitioner, I want to receive alerts about potential risk factors in patient data to intervene promptly and adjust treatment plans.
+- As a Mental Health Practitioner, I want to generate a transcript of the consulting session and perform further analysis based on the reports.
 - As a Mental Health Practitioner, I want to ensure that sensitive patient data is secure and access is restricted based on user roles and permissions to comply with privacy regulations.